This quick registration will help you navigate deeper into the realm of our website. Don’t worry; your details are safe with us.

 Dating back to 13th century, the Old Town Hall of Brno is the oldest secular building in the city and offers mesmeric views of the city.
 Various unique symbols and legends of the city can be found in the building and passage itself.
 Having been established in 1240, it served as the town hall from 1373 to 1935, and now the premises are used by the Brno Tourist Information Centre.
 The main portal dates back to the Gothic period, but the Renaissance style additions were made recently.

 A historical building and one of the pioneering types of modish architecture in Europe, Villa Tugendhat was designed by the German architect Ludwig Mies van der Rohe between 1928 and 1930.
 The mesmerizing architecture of the building highlights the application of innovative concepts to satisfy new lifestyle needs.
-Because of the high demand for tickets, it is recommended that you reserve a tour at least one month in advance.
+Being one of the top attractions in Brno and due to high demand for tickets, it is recommended that you reserve a tour at least one month in advance.

 Labyrinth under the Cabbage Market: